ballerina-platform/ballerina-dev-website/contribution-guide.md

 Follow the steps below to import the Ballerina project to IntelliJ IDEA similar to any other Gradle project.

 1. In IntelliJ, click **File** and then click **Open**.
-2. Browse the file system and select the <BALLERINA-LANG_REPO> root directory.
+2. Browse the file system and select the <BALLERINA_PROJECT_ROOT> root directory.
 >**Tip:** If you are opening the directory for the first time in IntelliJ and if prompted to import it as a Gradle project, select the **Auto import** option.
 3. Set Project SDK as Java 1.8.
 4. Install the following plugins: